LaZeAsh/notes/content/notes/Physics - Unit 7 Test.md

 - Which quantity is affected by friction: F$_r$
 - We don't use machine to do less work
 	- We do more work overtime
+- Couple of questions from Penguin, Monkeys, Etc lab